hasmhib/unit2-2024/README.md

 ## Plot graphs of remote humidity and temperature

 The client wants the visual representation of the Humidity and Temperature values outside the house (Remote) for a period of minimum 48 hours as well.
 Therefore, I created a graph with the data from remote humidity and temperature.
+Firdstly, I needed to get a data from each sensors, and I also needed to track when each sensor reading was taken.
 This is done by using functions get_sensors and get_sensors_datetime.
+After this, I used Matplotlib and GridSpec to create a comprehensive visualization of sensor data.

 **code00**
 ```.py